×

 Swot Analysis of "Statoil's Evolving Strategy" written by Andrew Inkpen, Michael Moffett includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Statoil Norwegian facing as an external strategic factors.
 Some of the topics covered in Statoil's Evolving Strategy case study are - Strategic Management Strategies, and Leadership & Managing People.

-Some of the macro environment factors that can be used to understand the Statoil's Evolving Strategy casestudy better are - – digital marketing is dominated by two big players Facebook and Google, banking and financial system is disrupted by Bitcoin and other crypto currencies, customer relationship management is fast transforming because of increasing concerns over data privacy, geopolitical disruptions, technology disruption, increasing transportation and logistics costs, wage bills are increasing, there is backlash against globalization, increasing commodity prices, etc
+Some of the macro environment factors that can be used to understand the Statoil's Evolving Strategy casestudy better are - – talent flight as more people leaving formal jobs, digital marketing is dominated by two big players Facebook and Google, wage bills are increasing, increasing government debt because of Covid-19 spendings, increasing energy prices, increasing household debt because of falling income levels, banking and financial system is disrupted by Bitcoin and other crypto currencies, there is increasing trade war between United States & China, increasing commodity prices, etc

 12 Hrs